lancelote/lancelote.github.io/_drafts/linters.md

 C: 44, 8: Invalid variable name "a" (invalid-name)
 ```

 These two tell us that I used a wrong type inside a slice and an invalid name of the variable (in terms of PEP8).
-As I said `pylint` is a super strict and some errors may be just false positives, in the case above I really known what I'm doing with the variable name `a` and wrong type in slice is just a Python 3.6 style type annotation that is not supported by `pylint` at all.
+As I said `pylint` is super strict and some errors may be just false positives, in the case above I really known what I'm doing with the variable name `a` and wrong type in slice is just a Python 3.6 style type annotation that is not supported by `pylint` at all at least right now.

 To mute such false positives and customize the report one may use `pylintrc` file, this is in fact very simple and useful.
-Just create a `pylintrc` file in the project root and add a customizations, for example one of my files:
+Just create a `pylintrc` file in the project root and add some options, for example one of my files:

 ```
 [MESSAGES CONTROL]